 In addition to the application form, whether online or paper, and the $50 application fee, you must submit the following:

-- An essay stating why you are uniquely qualified for this program and an explanation of your interest in the classes for which you are applying.
-Two strong paragraphs are sufficient.
+- An essay stating why you are uniquely qualified for this program and interested in the courses for which you are applying

 Your application will not be reviewed until it is complete, including payment of the application fee.
 Please use the application checklist to ensure you are submitting a complete application.

 Once your application is complete, we will review it and send you an email with the enrollment decision within three weeks of the receipt of the entire application.
 You will be notified if any part of your application is missing.